Data Categories

 After creating a data category, configure the following:

-• Supplementary data: Allows data versions created from this data category to be loaded alongside a primary data version.
+- Supplementary data: If enabled, allows data versions created from this data category to be loaded alongside a primary data version.
+If disabled, the data category is the primary data category.
+A tenant can only have one primary data category.

 Next steps

-After your data category has been created and configured, do the following based on your use case:
+After creating a data category and configuring its settings, do the following based on your use case:

 Alternatively, if your data loads are stable for this type of data, you may want to schedule your jobs to automate the data version generation process.
 For more information, see Schedule a Job.